OpenMS/pyopenms-docs/docs/source/massql.rst

 **Example:**

-Load an example file into a ``MSExperiment`` and get the MS1 and MS2 data frames for a MassQL query.
+Load an example file into a :py:class:`~.MSExperiment` and get the MS1 and MS2 data frames for a MassQL query.

 .. code-block:: python